sheronroshith-s/Multi-Stage-IDS-using-Snort-tool/README.md

 our published paper in the journal is attached.
-The rules and configuration files will be uploaded very soon!
+The local rules and configuration files will be uploaded very soon!